athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Jabberwock.md

     desc: "  If the jabberwock makes a jaws attack and rolls a natural 19 on the d20 roll, the attack is a critical hit.
 This has no effect if the 19 would be a failure."

   - name: "Whiffling"
-    desc: "`pf2:r` (aura) **Trigger** The jabberwock Flies or makes a wing Strike\n* * *\n\n**Effect** The jabberwock's wings whiffle, creating severe winds within a 30-foot emanation.
+    desc: "`pf2:r` (aura) **Trigger** The jabberwock Flies or makes a wing Strike\n* * *\n\n**Effect** The jabberwock's wings whiffle, creating severe winds within a @Template[emanation|distance:30].
 These winds move outward from the jabberwock, and they persist until the start of the jabberwock's next turn.
 During this time, flight of any kind in the emanation requires a successful Acrobatics check to [[Actions/Maneuver in Flight|Maneuver in Flight]], and creatures flying toward the jabberwock are moving through greater difficult terrain.
 Creatures on the ground in the emanation must succeed at a DC 43 Athletics check check to approach the jabberwock."

 ```